maths/caa-research-agenda/README.md

 website: https://www.maths.ed.ac.uk/gkinnear/
 orcid: 0000-0003-4191-4258
 ```
-* then below the `---` you can provide a short bio (2-3 sentences, max 400 words).
+* then below the `---` you can provide a short bio (2-3 sentences, max 400 characters).

 ## Contribute to a question

-To add yourself as a contributor, edit the question's file to add your GitHub username to the list under the `contributors:` heading, e.g.:
+To add yourself as a contributor, edit the question file, e.g. `_questions/Q45.md`.

+Simply add your GitHub username to the list under the `contributors:` heading, e.g.:

 <pre>
 contributors: